 - Once you have found a treatment center in a location that your child can attend, call the admissions or information line.
 For The Emily Program, individuals can call our admission team at 1-888-364-5977.

-- Ask for an eating disorder assessment for your child.
-This assessment can be completed by you, your child, or by both of you together.
-The admissions specialist will likely ask about your concerns, your child’s eating behaviors, and other basic information.
-After gathering your information, they will recommend a level of care for your child.
+- When you call us, an admissions specialist will ask about your concerns, your child’s eating behaviors, and other basic information.
+After gathering your information, they will schedule a phone call with a Phone Intake Therapist/Nurse.

-- Work with insurance if needed.
+- A Phone Intake Therapist/Nurse will complete a preliminary phone intake, recommend a level of care and schedule an admission date.
 After a level of care is recommended, you can discuss your insurance benefits to figure out what is covered.
 If your insurance does not appear to cover eating disorder treatment, we recommend contacting your insurance provider directly and advocating for coverage.
 For more information on insurance coverage and tips on advocating for care, visit our insurance page.

 - Start treatment!
 Once insurance is set and the intake is complete, your child will be able to start eating disorder treatment.